This article includes best practices for running a Split Synchronizer.

 Cannot execute flush.
 Another operation is performing operations in Impressions.

-In Debug level, the following log will appear for dropping:
+In Debug level, the following log appears for dropping:

 Cannot execute drop.
 Another operation is performing operations in Events.